hrltKillian/game_dev_full_stack_story/README.md

 Commit n°8 : added repositories and controllers for each entity Commit n°9 : added getView() in controller.php
 Commit n°10 : rearranged templates.
 Started rooter in index.php.
 Created 404 repository, controller and view.
 Redirection to 404 page finished.
+Commit n°11 : finished rooter. updated getView to redirect to Notfound when the view is not found.
+Rearranged repository and entity requires.